itt-molinari-sv-projs/infinite_runner_android/README.md

-# infinite_runner_android
+# infinite_runner_android/documentation
-A simple runner game based on the NES game Road Fighter.
+Documentation of the game.